-And, Zweibel left in 2002 when she and her husband were both offered tenured positions at the University of Wisconsin.
+And, Zweibel left in 2002 when she and her husband were Regal to JILA and her husband, Scott Papp (who is also an both offered tenured positions at the University of Wisconexperimental physicist), to NIST. sin.

 By the time a new round of hiring began in 1999, JILA better understood that attracting and retaining women increasingly meant finding ways to solve the "two-body problem" of two spouses both having professional careers.
 In 1999, JILA recruited Margaret Murnane and her husband Henry Kapteyn as a team.
 Both had separate academic appointments in CU's physics department, but they jointly operated a large experimental research group at JILA.
 Over time, the large Kapteyn/Murnane group has proved to be just as productive as two separate groups.